Jimmydalecleveland/webpack-starters/README.md

 A full project setup with React (JSX) support.

+It uses the Babel "automatic" runtime setting (which will be the default in Babel 8) for React 17 and up.
+With this setting you no longer need to import "react" in modules that just use JSX.
+[More on that here](https://babeljs.io/blog/2020/03/16/7.9.0#a-new-jsx-transform-11154).

+Here are some other things this project supports:

+- .jsx file extensions, and importing them without adding the extension

 ## Start using for a new project, or playground

 1. Clone the repo